se-edu/se-book/testing/introduction/testability/text.md

 <div id="body">

-**_Testability_ is an indication of how easy it is to test an SUT.** As testability depends a lot on the design and implementation.
-You should try to increase the testability when you design and implement a software.
-The higher the testability, the easier it is to achieve a better quality software.
+**_Testability_ is an indication of how easy it is to test an SUT.** As testability depends a lot on the design and implementation, you should try to increase the testability when you design and implement software.
+The higher the testability, the easier it is to achieve better quality software.

 </div>